ayiz09/VirusTotal-Search/README.md

 p: positive detection.
 s: size of file.

-## Most Common CVE used by Advasaries
+## Most Common CVE used by Adversaries
 Exploited by malware and you can patch it.
 ```
 tag:cve* tag:attachment fs:2022-02-01+